liana-p/narrat-engine/docs/guides/editing-game.md

 There are two types of content to edit to make a narrat game:

-- Dialogue scripts: `.nar` files that contain the branching narrative of the game
+- Dialogue scripts: `.narrat` files that contain the branching narrative of the game
 - Config files: `.yaml` files that contain config data about the game

 ### Public folder